 It is equally important, however, to look at the things from the opposite direction:

 Negativity in your environment and your circle causes real damage.

-We just usually can’t see it.
+Often, however, we can’t see it.

-That often requires severing relationships.
+That sometimes requires severing relationships.

 Easier said than done, of course.
 We’re all resistant to change, no matter how necessary—the lure of the familiar seems preferable to upheaval, leaving us loathe to make the obvious choice.

 But we must.
 Even if it means excising people from our lives.

 Nothing is harder.
 But nothing is more important.

 And nothing I say will make it easier.
 Still, it must done.